 Even though after Nero’s death his successors tried to erase everything linked to him also by looting its residence from all its decorations, today it’s possible to visit what’s left of it and see how it was back in the day thanks to the immersive multimedia Domus Aurea Experience.
 Here for more info.

 Not far from the Colosseum, the Circus Maximus was a huge oval-shaped racecourse for chariots.
-Today is mainly used as a park, for relaxing, for running and also for public events such as concerts, New Year’s celebrations and for festivals and activities the council organizes on the occasion of Rome’s birthday on April 21st.
+Today is mainly used as a park, for relaxing, running and also for public events such as concerts, New Year’s celebrations and for festivals and activities the council organizes on the occasion of Rome’s birthday on April 21st.

-Since in the actual site there is no illustrative panel, a nice way to enjoy your visit and see how it looked like back in its heyday is to join the recent Circo Massimo Experience sponsored by Rome Council, a tour of the place with the aid of Zeiss VR devices for multimedia reconstruction.
-Click here for more info on timing, prices and how to book.
+Since on the actual site there is no illustrative panel, a nice way to enjoy your visit and see how it looked like back in its heyday is to join the recent Circo Massimo Experience sponsored by Rome Council, a tour of the place with the aid of Zeiss VR devices for multimedia reconstruction.
+Click here for more info on timing, prices, and how to book.

 Nearby, you can visit the Baths of Caracalla and, if you happen on the weekend, you can visit one of the best food markets in Rome, Mercato Campagna Amica al Circo Massimo (Via di S. Teodoro 74).

 Domus Romane of Palazzo Valentini

 Not far from Piazza Venezia is Palazzo Valentini (Via Foro Traiano 85), a 16th-century palace now the seat of Provincia di Roma.
-In its undergrounds, it’s possible to visit the ruins of an ancient Roman domus, a patrician house belonging to a powerful family from imperial times, probably of a senator, that still preserves mosaics, colourful flooring and finely decorated walls, and shows even the remains of a private thermal bath.
+In its undergrounds, it’s possible to visit the ruins of an ancient Roman domus, a patrician house belonging to a powerful family from imperial times, probably of a senator, that still preserves mosaics, colorful flooring, and finely decorated walls, and shows even the remains of a private thermal bath.

 Diocletian Baths at Museo Nazionale Romano